 These are documents that are issued by HMRC and include:

-Goods Departed Messages (GDM) generated by National Export System (NES) or the Customs Declaration Service (CDS)
+Goods Departed Messages (GDM) generated by the National Export System (NES) or the Customs Declaration Service (CDS)

 Single Administrative Documents (SAD) endorsed by HMRC at the time the goods were exported